anyscale/templates/templates/endpoints_v2/README.md

 ## Step 1 - Run the model locally in the Workspace

-We provide a starter command to allow you to run Llama-2 and Mistral-family models via Ray Serve.
-You can specify the model ID, GPU type, tensor parallelism via the command arguments.
-You can also follow the [guide](examples/CustomModels.ipynb) for bringing your own models.
+We provide a starter command to run Llama-2 and Mistral-family models via Ray Serve.
+Specify the model ID, GPU type, and tensor parallelism with the command arguments.
+You can also follow the [guide](examples/CustomModels.ipynb) to bring your own models.

 Currently tensor parallelism defaults to 1 if not specified.

 Please note that the Meta Llama-2 family of models need the `hf_token` variable to be set to a Hugging Face Access Token for an account with permissions to download the model.
 You can get your token [here](https://huggingface.co/settings/tokens).

+Here is the list of currently supported model ID in the starter command:
+- mistralai/Mistral-7B-Instruct-v0.1
+- mistralai/Mixtral-8x7b
+- meta-llama/Llama-2-7b-chat-hf
+- meta-llama/Llama-2-13b-chat-hf
+- meta-llama/Llama-2-70b-chat-hf

 ```python